Eliza Dushku: Albanian citizenship

 Dushku visited her father's family and their home city in Albania in 2006 after receiving an invitation from Albanian Prime Minister Sali Berisha.
-She also visited Kosovo, and got an Albanian Eagle tattoo on the back of her neck.
-While on her second visit to Albania in 2011, she applied for Albanian citizenship and obtained the Albanian passport and ID Card.
+She also visited Kosovo and got an Albanian Eagle tattoo on the back of her neck.
+While on her second visit to Albania in 2011, Dushku applied for Albanian citizenship and obtained the Albanian passport and ID Card.
 Dushku became an honorary citizen of Tirana, and was given the honorary title of Tirana Ambassador of Culture and Tourism in the World by Tirana mayor Lulzim Basha.
 Additionally, she was given honorary citizen status in her father's home town of Korçë.
-She and her brother Nate produced a film about a joint visit to Albania, Dear Albania.
+She and her brother Nate Dushku produced a film about a joint visit to Albania, Dear Albania.

 Sexual molestation and harassment allegations

-In January 2018, Dushku made public an account of having been molested by stunt coordinator Joel Kramer when she was 12 and working on True Lies.
+In January 2018, Dushku publicly alleged having been molested by stunt coordinator Joel Kramer when she was 12 and working on True Lies.
 She wrote that soon after, an adult friend of Dushku confronted Kramer on set, and that the same day, Dushku was injured during a stunt and several of her ribs were broken, while Kramer was responsible for her safety.
 Kramer has denied the accusation of sexual misconduct.

-In January 2019, CBS made a $9.5 million settlement with Dushku after she was fired from a recurring role on Bull, after informing producers of series lead Michael Weatherly's inappropriate behavior on the set.
-According to documents from the official mediation, Weatherly was recorded on video making comments about spanking Dushku over his knee, soliciting a threesome, alluding to sexual assault in his "rape van," and other inappropriate remarks.
-After Dushku spoke with producers, Weatherly texted CBS Television Studios' president David Stapf saying he wanted to talk about Dushku's sense of humor, though Stapf pushed back saying "Ms. Dushku made the show better."
-Days later, showrunner Glenn Caron terminated Dushku's expected role on the show, despite opposition from studio executives.
-The settlement amount was calculated to compensate Dushku for her loss of earnings from her planned promotion to series regular, with "well-developed plans" set to make her a regular cast member following her three-episode guest appearance.
+In January 2019, CBS made a $9.5 million settlement with Dushku after she was fired from a recurring role on Bull, after informing producers of series lead Michael Weatherly's alleged inappropriate behavior on the set.
+According to documents from the official mediation, Weatherly was recorded on video making comments about spanking Dushku over his knee, soliciting a threesome, alluding to sexual assault in his "rape van", and other harassing statements.
+After Dushku spoke with the producers, Weatherly texted CBS Television Studios' president David Stapf saying he wanted to talk about Dushku's sense of humor, though Stapf pushed back saying "Ms. Dushku made the show better."
+Days later, showrunner Glenn Gordon Caron terminated Dushku's expected role on the show, despite opposition from studio executives.
+The settlement amount was calculated to compensate Dushku for her loss of earnings from her planned promotion to a series regular, with "well-developed plans" set to make her a regular cast member following her three-episode guest appearance.
 In December 2018, when the settlement was reported, Weatherly publicly apologized for the comments.
-Dushku responded that Weatherly broke the terms of their settlement by speaking to the press and characterized his apology as "more deflection, denial, and spin."
+Dushku responded that Weatherly broke the terms of their settlement by speaking to the press and characterized his apology as "more deflection, denial, and spin".
 In November 2021, Dushku testified in front of the House Judiciary Committee about her sexual harassment accusations during her time on Bull.

 In February 2021, Dushku shared a message of support for Charisma Carpenter, in reference to allegations of abuse against Buffy creator Joss Whedon.